Ayat-Nauman/RISC-V-SIGNLE-CYCLE-PROCESSOR-DESIGN/ALU/README.md

 * `zero` flag output (set when result = 0)
 * Supports ADD, SUB, AND, OR, XOR, SLT, SLTU, SLL, SRL, SRA, and branch comparisons (BEQ, BNE, BGE, BLT, BGEU, BLTU).

+# RTL File
+The RTL of this DUT comprises of two files:
+1. ALU.sv
+2. ALU_pkg.sv
+The package file contain enumaration of all the control signals needed in the RTL and test bench files.
+This improves the readabilty of code.
 ## Testbench

 The testbench applies multiple test vectors to verify each ALU operation.